Investing in property comes with its own set of challenges.

 This is why strategic investors look further afield to find locations that will outperform the averages because they are gentrifying or because the affluent local demographic can afford to and are willing to buy homes in that area.

-These investors recognise that the right location will do the bulk of the heavy lifting in their property’s performance, but also know they need to own “investment grade properties” in those locations – properties that will outperform the averages with regards to capital growth.
+These investors recognise that the right location will do the bulk of the heavy lifting of their property’s performance, but also know they need to own “investment grade properties” in those locations -properties that will outperform the averages with regards to capital growth.

 Of course, any property can become an investment property.